Extract Secure Data action

 2. In the Update Data workspace, in the Name field, add a meaningful name to describe the item.

-3. Click the Add update statement button and select DateTime.
+3. Click next to Update Statements and select DateTime.

 4. In the Variable Name field, type the label to identify the variable on tasks.